 “I think there’s a lot of things that need to happen for students to stop getting screwed over by the rental market,” said Davis.
 “It’s a tough situation but the university needs to be at the forefront for things to change.”

 Corrections: A previous version of this article stated that just cause protections were in place within the city of Santa Cruz.
 Although there were two temporary ordinances that had passed in February of last year, both are no longer in effect.
 Additionally, a previous version of the article stated that Measure M was proposed by petition.
 Measure M was proposed as a charter amendment and placed on the ballot by petition.
+City on a Hill Press also misstated Roxy Davis’ situation.
+Her house floods on average every few months with water.
 The article has since been corrected.

 Clarification: A previous version of the article made it sound as though Measure M would directly impact the cost of housing on campus at UCSC.
 It would not have a direct or sure impact, but some say it could pressure the university to match market rates.
+In addition,Roxy Davis’ use of outlets was misstated.
+Roxy Davis is forced to overload an outlet adjacent to a wall that does not receive electricity.
 The article has since been changed to reflect this sentiment.